Graviti-AI/graviti-python-sdk/docs/source/features/version_control/tag.rst

 **************

-SDK provides method :meth:`~graviti.manager.dataset.Dataset.checkout` to support switching the version of the dataset by tags.
-The version of dataset can be viewed by ``dataset.HEAD``.
+SDK provides method :meth:`~graviti.manager.dataset.Dataset.checkout` to support switching the version of the dataset by tags:

 .. code:: python

    dataset.checkout(f"{TAG_NAME}")
+   # Check whether the dataset version is correct.
    dataset.HEAD